-On Sundays, after the papers arrived, the comics were commandeered and spread out by the radio so that we could hear Charley Chuckles narate, and read the comics at the same time.
+On Sundays, after the papers arrived, the comics were commandeered and spread out by the radio so that we could hear Charley Chuckles narrate the dialogue, and read the comics at the same time.

-The year was 1956 and until we bought our Television; us kids used to troop across the road to watch the Mickey Mouse show on across road neighbour’s TV.
+The year was 1956 and until the family bought a black and white Television; us kids used to troop across the road to watch the Mickey Mouse show on across road neighbour’s TV.

-My friend's parents had bought a multi-console (turntable, radio) with a plastic blank to show where the TV would be placed when the channels started broadcasting.
-Good idea except when the TV chassis became available it cost more than a new separate Television set.
+My friend's parents had bought a multi-console (turntable, radio) with a plastic blank to show where a Technician would place the TV when the channels started broadcasting — good idea except when the TV chassis became available it cost more than a new separate Television set.